suzuki-shunsuke/katacoda-scenarios/aqua-quick-start/global-config.md

 If you want to install tools regardless the current directory, let's add the global configuration.
-Global Configuration file paths are configured with the environment variable `AQUA_GLOBALCONFIG`.
+Global Configuration file paths are configured with the environment variable `AQUA_GLOBAL_CONFIG`.
 You can change the file path freely.

 `export AQUA_GLOBAL_CONFIG="${AQUA_GLOBAL_CONFIG:-}:${XDG_CONFIG_HOME:-$HOME/.config}/aquaproj-aqua/aqua.yaml"`{{execute}}